bugcrowd/templates/templates/broken_authentication_and_session_management/failure_to_invalidate_session/long_timeout/template.md

 5. You should be presented with a panel that includes live depots and allows for redirection and dispatch of shipping.
 -->

+1. Login to Bugcrowd.com

+1. Capture any authenticated request

+1. Wait for 10 mins

+1. Replay the request

 ## Vulnerability Evidence
 <!--
 Your submission MUST include evidence of the vulnerability and not be theoretical in nature.